noop-inc/blueprint-todo-nodejs-react/mcp-service/instructions.md

 ## Tools

-- `listTodos`: Returns all todo items.
-If linked images are not present in the conversation context, set `withImages` to `true` to also return linked images; otherwise, set `withImages` to `false`.
+- `listTodos`: Returns all todo items and their linked images.
 - `getTodo`: Gets a todo item by id.
-Returns the requested todo item.
-If linked images are not present in the conversation context, set `withImages` to `true` to also return linked images; otherwise, set `withImages` to `false`.
+Returns the requested todo item and its linked images.
 - `createTodo`: Creates a todo item and its linked images.
 Requires a description as input.
 Can optionally include a list of up to 6 external URLs for images.
 Each image must be smaller than 1MB.
 If no external URLs are provided, select between 0 and 6 (inclusive) images from `https://images.unsplash.com` appended with the query string value `?w=640&h=640&fit=max&auto=compress&q=50&fm=avif`.
 Only select images from `https://images.unsplash.com` that are relevant to the provided `description` field.
 If no relevant images exist, do not provide any images from Unsplash.
 Returns the created todo item and its linked images.
 - `updateTodo`: Updates a todo item by id.
 Only the `description` and `completed` fields can be updated.
-Returns the updated todo item.
-If linked images are not present in the conversation context, set `withImages` to `true` to also return linked images; otherwise, set `withImages` to `false`.
+Returns the updated todo item and its linked images.
 - `deleteTodo`: Requires a todo item id as input.
 Deletes the requested todo item and its linked images.
 Returns a confirmation that the requested todo item and its linked images have been deleted.
 - `getImage`: Gets an image by id.
-Returns the requested image.
-If the linked todo item is not present in the conversation context, set `withTodo` to `true` to also return the linked todo item; otherwise, set `withTodo` to `false`.
+Returns the requested image and its linked todo item.

 **Note:**

 - Fields marked as 'do not expose to end users in client responses' should not be shown in the UI unless required for linking.
-- If more than 6 images are provided, a descriptive error message will be returned.
 - If required fields are missing or invalid (e.g., description missing, description too long, too many images, image too large), a descriptive error message will be returned.
 - If a todo item or image is not found, a descriptive error message will be returned.